 Yes.
 Fellows-in-training are full-time or part-time employees of Upstream Rehabilitation and earn a full salary and receive benefits consistent with their status as full-time or part-time employees.

 The overall cost of the program is $15,000 – which includes all course materials, weekend lab courses, faculty costs, online cohort collaboration, fellowship-related travel, and assistance with mentoring hours.
 Two-thirds of the cost ($10,000) may be covered by Upstream Rehabilitation in exchange for a post-graduation commitment – leaving the fellow-in-training with a responsibility of $5,000.
-This $5,000 may be paid up front, or the fellow-in-training may opt for a 1-year or 2-year interest-free loan in the form of an automated payroll deduction.
+This $5,000 may be paid up front, or the fellow-in-training may opt for an interest-free loan in the form of an automated payroll deduction over the duration of the chosen track (18 or 24 months).

 Yes.
 The URI Fellowship in Orthopaedic Manual Physical Therapy is dually accredited by both the Accreditation Council on Orthopaedic Manual Physical Therapy Education (ACOMPTE) and the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).